 Non-Japanese Mega Man toys used to be quite the rare breed indeed.
-But with the popularization of “NT Warrior,” such toys have become much more common.
+But thankfully that has changed in recent years.
 Since I can’t possibly list every single toy, I’ll restrict myself to categories instead.
 Here is a brief list of some of the available items.

 This page by no means lists every toy available.
-These are only some of the ones I was personally able to get a hold of.
+There are tons of Mega Man toys now (which is a good thing!) so it’s getting near impossible to manually list them all.
+These are only some of the ones I was personally able to get a hold of or that I decided to mention.
 Actual models may differ from what is shown.
 Usual disclaimers apply.

 For some tips on where to buy these, see the Buyer’s Guide.
-I cannot help you beyond that.
+(Or really, just use a search engine.)
 None of my toys are for sale.
 Sorry, but you know, I like them.

 - Mega Shows Action Figures

-- Modeled after the appearances of the characters in the cartoon shows, these toys are the Mega Man equivalent of the typical poseable action figures that kids play with.
+- As some of the first toys ever available to the American audience, these get listed first.
+Modeled after the appearances of the characters in the cartoon shows, these toys are the Mega Man equivalent of the typical poseable action figures that kids play with.
 The figures available include Mega Man, Rush, Proto Man, and many of the Robot Masters that were featured in the show.
 The robots came with removable arms (weapons) that could be interchanged between the various figures, thus emulating Mega Man’s ability to “take” other robot’s weapons.

 - Mega Shows Vehicles

 - There is at least one vehicle (the Air Raider), and perhaps more, modeled after the Mega Shows and made to be used with the action figures above.
 The Air Raider has a car mode and a plane mode, and fires missiles.
 (Photo from JTMitchell87.)